netrc/jekyll-now/_posts/2017-12-19-The-Last-Jedi.md

 Chewie - not sure why new Chewie is thinner and more well groomed than the 'real' Chewie.
 And the new guy doesn't have the jerky quirkiness of the great Peter Mayhew.

-Interesting takes:
-medium - don't want to see GoT in space.